-Peter is President of the New England Clean Energy Council and has many years of venture, entrepreneurial, executive and deal experience across the cleantech venture market.
+Peter is the President of NECEC and has many years of venture, entrepreneurial, executive and deal experience across the cleantech venture market.
 Previously, Peter was part of the Flagship Ventures team, a leading seed and early stage venture capital firm in Cambridge Massachusetts, and founder of Allegro Strategy, a consultant, advisor and interim executive with early-stage cleantech start-ups.
 Peter has been in early-stage deal or executive roles with a number of cleantech companies, including Mascoma, Planar Energy Devices, Ze-gen, Novomer, Boston-Power, and Mechanology.
 Peter is actively involved in a range of leading cleantech and entrepreneurial organizations, including the National Renewable Energy Lab’s VC Advisory Board, catalyst to MIT Deshpande Center solar and energy storage MIT projects, and a Board member of the Cleantech Open.

-Kate is the Communications Director of the New England Clean Energy Council.
+Kate is NECEC's Vice President of Communications & Public Relations, overseeing all public relations and communications strategy, including media relations, marketing and NECEC's events.
 Before joining the organization in 2013, Kate served as a Senior Account Executive at Solomon McCown & Company, a strategic communications and public relations firm serving regional and national clients facing complex, mission-critical issues.
 Prior to that, Kate was the Communications Manager for the Massachusetts Clean Energy Center, where she led communications and marketing strategy, media relations and served as the agency’s spokesperson.
 As an Assistant Press Secretary for the Massachusetts Executive Office of Energy and Environmental Affairs she served as the spokesperson for the Department of Fish and Game, Department of Agricultural Resources and the Environmental Police.
 Kate began her career as a journalist, writing for the Worcester Telegram & Gazette and serving as a staff writer for CFO Magazine.
 She holds a B.A. in Print Journalism from California State University in Long Beach as well as a M.S. in Journalism from Boston University. firstname.lastname@example.org

 Dan Bosley, Government Relations Executive